lexy-language/lexy-language/Introduction/2_Basics.md

 | Keyword   | Description
 | --------- | -----------
-| Function: | A function is a callable unit of calculation logic that has a well-defined input (parameters) and output (results).
+| function | A function is a callable unit of calculation logic that has a well-defined input (parameters) and output (results).
 | Scenario: | A scenario is an automated test used to validate the logic of a function.
 | Enum:     | A special data type that enables for a variable to be a set of predefined constants.
 | Table:    | A data table which can be used to retrieve data